This Morning Routine Checklist Will Change Your Life

 But to “win the morning” you must first win the night.

-Pro tip #1: Adults cycle through approximately 4-6 90 minute sleep cycles and the amount of time it takes you to fall asleep depends on a myriad of factors (like exercise, sunlights, stress), so plan accordingly to get the amount of sleep you require – most likely 7-9 hours of actual sleep.
+Pro tip #1: Adults cycle through approximately 4-6 90-minute sleep cycles and the amount of time it takes you to fall asleep depends on a myriad of factors (like exercise, sunlight, stress)1, so plan accordingly to get the amount of sleep you require – most likely 7-9 hours of actual sleep.

 Pro tip #5: Keep your room cool.
 The ideal temperature for sleep is around 65ยฐF/18ยฐC.

 Pro tip #6: Sleep in super darkness.
 I wear an eye mask.
-Yea, so what?
+Yeah, so what?

 I had this voice in my head (still do) that would refuse to let me get up early, and then would be horribly sad when I slept in.
 Rinse and repeat.
 It was a real problem.